deavmi/libsnooze/README.md

 Event myEvent = new Event();
 ```

-Now let's create a thread which consumes `myEvent` and waits on it:
+Now let's create a thread which consumes `myEvent` and waits on it (note, we have to catch an `InterruptedException` as a call to `wait()` can unblock due to a signal being received on the waiting thread):

 ```d
 class TestThread : Thread